Polymer/tools/API.md

 <a name="hydrolysis.Analyzer+getLoadedAst"></a>
 #### analyzer.getLoadedAst(href, [loaded]) ⇒ <code>Promise.&lt;DocumentAST&gt;</code>
-Returns a promise resolving to a form of the AST with all links replaced with the document they link to. .css and .script files become <style> and
+Returns a promise resolving to a form of the AST with all links replaced with the document they link to. .css and .script files become &lt;style&gt; and &lt;script&gt;, respectively.
-<script>, respectively.

 The elements in the loaded document are unmodified from their original documents.